mothur/mothur.github.io/_wiki/cluster.fit.md

     iter   label   cutoff  numotus tp  tn  fp  fn  sensitivity specificity ppv npv fdr accuracy    mcc f1score 1  0.03    0.03    3080    284781  114851257   48852   84446   0.77129 0.999575    0.853576    0.999265    0.853576    0.998844    0.810817    0.810349

+or

+The accnos parameter may be used to indicate a subset of your data as the reference.
+You can merge the count and fasta files containing the old and new data.
+Mothur will cluster the references using optiClust and then fit the query reads to the reference OTUs.

+     mothur > list.seqs(fasta=reference.fasta)
+     mothur > merge.files(input=reference.fasta-query.fasta, output=combined.fasta)
+     mothur > merge.count(count=reference.count_table-query.count_table, output=combined.count_table)
+     mothur > dist.seqs(fasta=combined.fasta, cutoff=0.03)
+     mothur > cluster.fit(accnos=ref.accnos, column=current, fasta=combined.fasta, count=combined.count_table)

+or

+The reflist parameter can be used to provide a list file for the references.
+This can be helpful if you want to use existing OTUs from an earlier run of mothur.

+     mothur > merge.files(input=reference.fasta-query.fasta, output=combined.fasta)
+     mothur > merge.count(count=reference.count_table-query.count_table, output=combined.count_table)
+     mothur > dist.seqs(fasta=combined.fasta, cutoff=0.03)
+     mothur > cluster.fit(reflist=ref.opti_mcc.list, column=current, fasta=combined.fasta, count=combined.count_table)

+## Options

 ### phylip